schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 | --------------------- | --------- |
 | Prefer IPv4 over IPv6 | `checked` |

 The DNS servers we entered will be used by the DNS forwarder, utilized only by clear and guest networks.
 Selecting `WAN_DHCP` for the **Use gateway** option ensures that DNS services are always available for these networks.
 If outbound VPN connections fail, I want to prevent DNS traffic leaking from secured networks.
-In such cases it's handy to have the clear net as a backup.
+In such cases it's handy to have the clear network as a backup.

 ![Screenshot of VLAN configuration](general-dns-use-gateway.png)